-- Takes a test book or answer sheet from the testing room - 2.
-Attempts to take the test for someone else - 3.
-Gives or receives assistance during the test - 4.
-Fails to follow instructions given by the Invigilator - 5.
-Makes any marks or underlines words in the test book or makes notes in the test book or on the answer sheet - 6.
-Takes dictionaries, other books, notes or other devices into the testing room - 7.
-Creates a disturbance or behaves inappropriately - 8.
-Copies test questions or answers - 9.
-Malpractices in any other way iii.
-ADMISSION FOLLOWED BY ORIENTATION iv.
-TEST FORMAT v.
+- a.
+Takes a test book or answer sheet from the testing room - b.
+Attempts to take the test for someone else - c.
+Gives or receives assistance during the test - d.
+Fails to follow instructions given by the Invigilator - e.
+Makes any marks or underlines words in the test book or makes notes in the test book or on the answer sheet - f.
+Takes dictionaries, other books, notes or other devices into the testing room - g.
+Creates a disturbance or behaves inappropriately - h.
+Copies test questions or answers - i.
+Malpractices in any other way viii.
+ADMISSION FOLLOWED BY ORIENTATION ix.
+TEST FORMAT x.
 MOCK TEST